Whole House Battery for Solar: The Complete Homeowner's Guide (2026)

 The right time to install was five years ago.
 The second-best time is now.

-If you’re ready to find out exactly what a whole house battery would cost for your home — and what monthly payments look like with our in-house financing — talk to our team.
-We’ll assess your home, your usage, and your goals, and give you a real number.
+If you're ready to find out exactly what a whole house battery would cost for your home, and what monthly payments look like with in-house financing, talk to the team.
+They'll assess your home, usage, and goals, and provide a concrete number.

 Sources: U.S. Energy Information Administration | EnergySage | Mordor Intelligence | NEADA | JD Power | Enphase | Solar.com